 “Did you talk to your doctor?”

 “Do I need my doctor to tell me something I’ve known all my life?”

 “Well, I don’t have any suspicion!
 This third degree is why I didn’t want to come here in the first place!
 I’m only saying.
 I’ve never been sick like that…and it was Daisy who gave me the bromide.
 I’ve heard,” she said, “that people have been talking.
 I just thought you might like to know.”

 “But you’re not willing to make a formal charge.”

 “Daisy is my aunt.”
-Mabel’s tone suggested a well-bred person understood the nuances of ratting on relatives.
+Mabel’s tone implying a well-bred person would understand the nuances of ratting on relatives.

 “I murdered George Bradshaw.”
 His face looked clammy and dazed.

 Grinker picked up the phone.

 “I need you to find out how George Bradshaw is doing.”